 Employees generally classified as non-exempt include, but are not limited to, the following types of workers:

 Read more about the difference between exempt vs. non-exempt employees.

 What about workers who make tips?

-Tipped employees may be paid less than the standard hourly minimum in some states, as long as tips bring their pay up to at least the applicable minimum wage.
+Generally, tipped employees are considered those who regularly take home more than $30 per month in tips.
+They may be paid less than the standard hourly minimum in some states, as long as tips bring their pay up to at least the applicable minimum wage.

 Take a look at this Department of Labor Fact Sheet to see who qualifies as a tipped employee, but be sure to check local requirements as well.

 There are no current plans to raise the federal minimum wage.

 The idea of increasing the minimum wage is a popular one among organized labor and anti-poverty groups, who are pushing for $15 an hour as the new standard.
 Supporters of the Raise the Wage Act, a bill that has been introduced to Congress since 2017, are advocating for gradual increases to the federal wage rate so it reaches $15 per hour by 2025.

 A recent 2021 Pew Research Center survey of American voters found that support for a $15 minimum wage is currently at 62%, with 40% strongly in favor.